MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/using-java-in-javascript-adapters/index.md

 ## Adding custom Java classes
 ![UsingJavainJS](UsingJavainJS.png)

-To use an existing Java library, add the JAR file as a dependency in your project.
+To use an existing Java library, add the JAR file as a dependency to your project.
 For more information on how to add a dependency, see the Dependencies section in the [Creating Java and JavaScript Adapters](../../creating-adapters/#dependencies) tutorial.

 To add custom Java code to your project, add a folder named **java** to the **src/main** folder in your adapter project and put your package in it.
 The sample in this tutorial uses a `com.sample.customcode` package and a Java class file named `Calculator.java`.